akira-kurogane/mongodb-guide/content/connecting_guide/mongo_shell/_index.md

 To recap the mongo shell:

 - Uses the MongoDB wire protocol to communicate with MongoDB servers the same as any application
+- It doesn't handle the wire protocol 'raw' or control TCP primitives itself.
+It uses the standard C++ MongoDB client driver for that.
 - It is C++ internally
-- Makes use of a javascript engine library and "readline"-style line editor library to provide a live Javascript command line interpreter
+- Makes use of a javascript engine library and "readline"-style line editor library to provide a live Javascript command line interpreter / REPL.
 - Can be used to run Javascript code for the sake of Javascript alone, but the purpose is communicate with the database
 - There is one "db" MongoDB connection object created which represents the connection to the mongod or mongos host you specified with the --host argument when you began the shell
-  - You are not forced to use the "db" global and the "db" global alone.
-You can manually create other live MongoDB connections objects with connect(\<conn_uri\>), or "new Mongo(\<conn_uri\>)".
-It would be an untypical way to use the shell however.
+  - You don't have to use the "db" global var if you don't want.
+You can manually create other live MongoDB connections objects with connect(\<conn_uri\>), or "new Mongo(\<conn_uri\>)" and give those whatever variable name you like.
+It would be an untypical way to use the mongo shell however.
 - The behind-the-scenes flow every time you execute a db.XXX() command:
   1. You create documents as Javascript objects, and execute Javascript functions in the interpreter.
   2. The mongo shell converts the Javascript objects to BSON, and the functions to known MongoDB server commands also as BSON objects, ones that includes the BSON-converted javascript argument values (if any), puts it into the OP_MSG request (or legacy OP_QUERY or v3.2(?) experimented OP_COMMAND format requests) and sends it over the network